 The demand for quality, traceable extra virgin olive oil is increasing as more Americans integrate it into their diets.
 Sales of U.S.-made olive oil, 99 percent of which is produced in California, has risen from less than one percent of the domestic marketplace up to six percent in the past five years alone.

-Back in 1990, Nan McEvoy, a San Francisco philanthropist and heiress from the de Young family—founders of the San Francisco Chronicle and the de Young Museum—, bought a 550-acre ranch in the rolling hills of Petaluma as a retreat for her grandchildren.
+Back in 1990, Nan McEvoy, a San Francisco philanthropist and heiress from the de Young family—founders of the San Francisco Chronicle and the de Young Museum—bought a 550-acre ranch in the rolling hills of Petaluma as a retreat for her grandchildren.
 When she was forced to retire shortly after the purchase, she turned her energy to the ranch.
 Never one to follow norms, she decided to plant olive trees instead of vineyards.
-Since she regularly traveled to Italy and adored Tuscan olive oil, she proceeded to research the best Italian olive varieties for her location and import seedlings from Tuscany, along with Italy’s agricultural specialist Dr. Maurizio Castelli.
+Since she regularly traveled to Italy and adored Tuscan olive oil, she proceeded to research the best Italian olive varieties for her location and import seedlings from Tuscany, along with Italy’s top agricultural specialist, Dr. Maurizio Castelli.

 Today, McEvoy is credited with pioneering the state’s olive oil industry.
 McEvoy Ranch is by far its largest producer of organic estate extra virgin olive oil, cultivating 18,000 trees over 80 acres and milling, blending and bottling on-site.

 Round Pond Estate plays host to daily olive oil tastings at its pristine boutique crushing facility in Rutherford.
 The mill is located up an olive tree-lined driveway that’s located directly across the road from the palm-tree-flanked winery and tasting room.
-The 90-minute experience starts by the olive orchard with an introduction to olive farming and proceeds to the mill for an explanation of the production process and culminates with a seated tasting of the award-winning Italian and Spanish-style organic olive oils, in addition to the estate’s red wine vinegars, paired with bites delicately assembled by the estate chef.
+The 90-minute experience starts by the olive orchard with an introduction to olive farming and proceeds to the mill for an explanation of the production process.
+It culminates with a seated tasting of the award-winning Italian and Spanish-style organic olive oils, in addition to the estate’s red wine vinegars, paired with bites delicately assembled by the estate chef.

 Now visitors have more opportunities than ever to taste Northern California Wine Country’s second harvest, which follows the grape harvest from October to early December.